-COMP STDS Class #: 25869 INT STDS Class #: 26335

-The majority of the world's population now lives in cities, and this presents both problems and opportunities.
+Prof. Brent Sohngen TR 9:35AM - 10:55AM Room 1009, Smith Laboratory AED ECON Class #: 30240 INT STDS Class #: 22039 Credits: 3 This course addresses population growth and the challenges it poses - in particular, the challenge of providing everyone with an adequate diet while simultaneously conserving the natural resources on which agriculture and other economic activities depend.
+Since human numbers are increasing more rapidly in poor countries than anywhere else, special attention is paid to population growth and the prospects for environmentally sound agricultural development in Africa, Asia, and Latin America.
+The problems arising as a transition is made from communism to a market economy are examined as well since agricultural development has lagged, environmental deterioration has been pronounced, or both in many of the nations experiencing this transition.
+This course fulfills the GEC-R AND GE Contemporary world requirement.
+Cross-listed with Agricultural Economics.
+THE CITY & CULTURE Prof. Leo Coleman TR 12:45 PM - 2:05 PM Room 173, Mendenhall Laboratory COMP STDS Class #: 21721 INTSTDS Class #: 22050 Credits: 3 The majority of the world's population now lives in cities, and this presents both problems and opportunities.
 This course offers a survey of classic theories of urban culture-drawing widely from modern literary, anthropological, and cinematic explorations of the city-in the context of present-day challenges.
 We will examine the key questions of a long legacy of urban thought, such as: What sets cities apart from other patterns of dwelling and social life?
 What political forms and practices are distinctive to cities?
 How are individual freedoms and collective well-being experienced, understood, and shaped in urban environments?
-We will investigate these questions as they have been asked in regard to the modern industrial city and in the political life of American cities, and explore their relevance to the contemporary conditions of urbanism, from suburban sprawl in the United States to the rise of megacities from Mexico City to Mumbai.
+We will investigate these questions as they have been asked in regard to the modern industrial city and in the political life of American cities, and explore their relevance to the contemporary conditions of urbanism, from Suburban sprawl in the United States to the rise of megacities from Mexico City to Mumbai.
 Through readings of theoretical, ethnographic, and historical accounts of urbanism, we will seek to understand how contemporary urbanization contributes to global problems of sustainability, citizenship, and belonging, and how it may also hold surprising solutions.
 The course will offer an overview of contemporary city lives in diverse locations, the meaning people find in urban dwelling, their desire for and hatred of the city, and the prospects for a globe increasingly going urban.

-Dr. Jeffrey Lewis TR 11:10 AM - 12:30PM Room 309, Campbell Hall

-Dr. Jeffrey Lewis WF 2:20PM - 3:40PM Room 1048, Smith Lab

-Terror and terrorism have been prominent features of Western political culture since the French Revolution.
+Terror & Terrorism Dr. Jeffrey Lewis TR 11:10 AM - 12:30PM Room 209, Campbell Hall Class #: 16198 Credits: 3 Prof. Frank Stratman MW 5:30-6:50 PM Room 060, Jennings Hall Class #: 33464 Credits: 3 Terror and terrorism have been prominent features of Western political culture since the French Revolution.
 For the most part, modern terrorism is of European origin, and the ideas, goals, and methods of European terrorists have inspired terrorists in non-Western nations.
 The purpose of this course is to familiarize students with the ideology, motivation, and methods of numerous terrorist groups of the last two centuries in order to provide a basis for an understanding of contemporary terrorist organizations